Honorees and Performers for Voice Awards 7

-Your support of the Voice Awards helps the Gay Men’s Chorus of Los Angeles fund its general operations and continue funding these two very important programs!
+Your support for the Voice Awards helps the Gay Men’s Chorus of Los Angeles fund general operations and make these very important programs possible!

 Every year over 85% of LGBT students in American schools are physically or verbally abused, and anti-gay slurs are used as the insult of choice in schools, heard by students an average of 25 times each day.

-For over thirty eight years GMCLA has used music to overcome prejudice.
-Now we’re using song to teach acceptance and equality in schools.
-Now in its 10th year, the AMP program has reached over 50,000 students in schools throughout Los Angeles.
+For over thirty-nine years GMCLA has used music to overcome prejudice.
+With the Alive Music Project, we use song to teach acceptance and equality in schools.
+Now in its 11th year, the AMP program has reached nearly 60,000 students in schools throughout Los Angeles.
 Busting LGBT stereotypes through live music and personal sharing improves students’ self-esteem and helps them recognize and eliminate bullying of all types.